zabokaa/goodFood/README.md

 - You can search for all food entries on a specific date.
 - The results will be displayed in a table.

+### Future Features

+- As a user, I would like to have an option to visually represent the change in feelings for a specific type of food.
+I tried to incorporate a plot using matplotlib, but it did not work out with Heroku.
+Although I could save the plot as a PNG, it was not feasible to display it within the console-based interface.

 ## Code Structure

 The code is structured into the following functions: